- Apply Yourself

 Early Decision (ED) is binding.
-If you are accepted—and you get enough aid—you must attend and withdraw all other applications.
+If you are accepted—and you get enough aid—you must attend the college and withdraw all other applications.
 You may apply early decision to only one college.

 Restrictive Early Action (REA) is also not binding.
 You will usually have until May 1 to make a decision.
 However, you will not be able to apply early (ED, EA or REA) to any other college.